rahildoshi97/materforge/paper/paper.md

   in the dependency chain via the `simplify` parameter.
   `simplify: pre` optimizes performance by simplifying properties before they are used in dependent calculations, while `simplify: post` defers simplification until all dependent properties have been computed, maximizing numerical accuracy.
-  This timing control allows users to balance computational efficiency with numerical accuracy based on their specific simulation requirements.
+  This allows users to balance computational efficiency with numerical accuracy based on their specific simulation requirements.

 - **Inverse Property Computation**: The library can generate inverse piecewise-linear functions, enabling the determination of independent variables from known property values.